e-vinci/web3-2025/src/data/post/course-lessons/lesson-5-graphql.md

 ## Exercises

-> **Starting Point:** These exercises build upon the code from Lesson 4.
-You should have a working Express backend with Prisma (User, Expense, Transfer models) and a React frontend with React Router.
-If you haven't completed Lesson 4, you can use the code in `exercises/lesson-5-graphql/` as your starting point.

 ### 1. Add Apollo Server to Your Backend

 **Goal:** Add a GraphQL endpoint to your existing Express server while keeping your REST API intact.